Griffmatt/MovieMania/README.md

 - Movie Search

 ## Currently Working on
-- connecting to firesbase to allow users to login and save their favorite movies, and reviews
+- Connecting to firesbase to allow users to login and save their favorite movies, and reviews

 ## Setup
 To run this project, download Zip file, extract it and open the Terminal to locate the folder...